kyma-project/test-infra/cmd/image-builder/image-builder.md

 - **GITHUB_SHA**: Used to get the commit SHA when the CI system is GitHub Actions.
 - `GITHUB_REF**: Used to get the pull request number when the CI system is GitHub Actions.

-Please note that the actual usage of these environment variables may vary depending on the specific configuration and usage of the Image
+> [!NOTE]
-Builder.
+ > The actual usage of these environment variables may vary depending on the specific configuration and usage of Image Builder.

 ### Command Line Flags